f4exb/sdrangel/plugins/samplesink/bladerf2output/readme.md

 <h2>Introduction</h2>

 This output sample sink plugin sends its samples to a [BladeRF2 device](https://www.nuand.com/bladerf-2).
-This is available since v4.2.0 in Linux distributions only.
+This is available since v4.2.0.

 <h2>Build</h2>